hamzayassin/docs/docs/firststeps-locations.md

 ## Connection quality to the locations

 You are unsure which location is the best for you?
 That's no problem!
-We have developed a looking glass, which allows you to test the connection from you to the locations.
+We have developed a looking glass, which allows you to test the connection from the locations to you.
 This way you will get an overview of all ping results at a glance and you can choose the best location for you.

 You can click on this link to try testing ping: [Looking Glass](https://fshost.me/lg)